TheSherlockHomie/100DaysOfCode-log/readme.md

 ---

-### Day 41: April 7, 2020, Tuesday
+### Day 42: April 7, 2020, Tuesday

 **Today's Progress**:

--   Solved the problems I couldn't solve from the cometitions I participated on April 4 and April 5.
+-   Solved the problems I couldn't solve from the competitions I participated on April 4 and April 5.

 **Thoughts:**